kaihendry/dabase.com/content/blog/esim-sucks.md

 # Apple repair

-I'm always surprised how it takes them so long to debug the phone is dead.
+I'm always surprised how long the repair process takes at Apple.
+You would think it would be smoother, right?
+Having no phone (or token) at the Airport meant that I couldn't lunch or do anything practically.
+I basically sat and stared at the Rain Vortex for three hours.

 ## Problem Description/Diagnosis